raymondddenny/SGAPP/README.md

 # PREP

- - First do the installation for dart and flutter framework by using this link :
+ - First do the installation for dart and flutter framework by using this link : [flutter installation](https://flutter.dev/docs/get-started/install)
 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0MDMyOTM5NV19
+eyJoaXN0b3J5IjpbLTIwMjE1NDU5MDVdfQ==
 -->